 Custom content you can add here includes Pictures, HTML, Text, Meshes and Video.
 The content is then available from the Image Src and Mesh selectors at the top of the Effect interface for each layer.

-Images - Most image formats are supported.
+Images - Most image and video formats are supported.
 If an effect can use images, select them from the Image Src field at the top of the Effect column.
 Click the button and browse to the location of the content.
 The location will then be listed in the field below.
 Use the sub-tabs here to load:

 HTML - HTML code entered here works in conjunction with the Text > TextTrueType effect.
 The code determines the appearance of the text in accordance with HTML text formatting.
 There is some example HTML options on the HTML tab itself (right side) or your can watch this video.